cdelahousse/Corkboard/README.md

 ### Note Type
 All note content is an instantiation of a Note Type.
 Types can be anything the developer defines, such as Text, Image, or Chart Types.
+They must be defined.

 ### Note Bezel
 This is the interface that surrounds every individual note and allows a user to